programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 Save the index.html file, reload the browser and check the jar model still appears.

-One jar has been imported, and the code could have 5 other functions (i.e. onLoadMailu, onLoadLouisade etc) to import the other 5 jars.
+One jar has now been imported, and the code could have 5 other functions (i.e. onLoadMailu, onLoadLouisade etc) to import the other 5 jars.
 However the code can be condensed further by using 'anonymous' functions, i.e. the function called is not named.

 Keep the createModel function but **find** the following code: